Nikhil-Prabhat/Functional_Programming_With_Java/README.md

 Note that Java 8’s default methods are not abstract and do not count; a functional interface may still have multiple default methods.

 ## Higer Order Function
-A higher order function is a function which returns a function.
+A higher order function is a function which returns a function or accepts a function as a parameter.

 ### Imp points
 Java Streams are lazy.
 It means unless the terminal functions are executed, the functions won't be executed.